In the beginning, there was the Word

 Happy, too, are the suggestions coming out of Bistro’s bar, which influence goes well beyond this counter.

 It was here that, in 2005, the ideas for the first great Portuguese cocktail book germinated: 100 Cocktails 100 Maneiras, published by’A Esfera dos Livros.
 A book that reflects the importance of the cocktails in the restaurant and in the whole 100 Maneiras concept.
-It was not by accident that Monocle magazine considered Bistro the perfect place to have a cocktail in Lisbon… As it was no coincidence, either, that Bistro’s Bar won, in 2017, the Coaster award for Best Restaurant Bar in Portugal – awarded annually in the final of the World Class competition, the most renowned cocktail competition in the world, which recognizes daily work in the best cocktail bars – and the same title, in 2019, at the Lisbon Bar Show Awards.
+It was not by accident that Monocle magazine considered Bistro the perfect place to have a cocktail in Lisbon… As it was no coincidence, either, that Bistro’s Bar won, in 2017, the Coaster award for Best Restaurant Bar in Portugal – awarded annually in the final of the World Class competition, the most renowned cocktail competition in the world, which recognizes daily work in the best cocktail bars – and the same title, in 2019 and again in 2022, at the Lisbon Bar Show Awards.

 And if it’s true that what ain’t broken doesn’t need to be fixed, it is also true that in a bar – just like in life – it’s the mixes and stirs that make it move.